couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 ### Step 4.3: Create Embeddings for Your Documents

-You'll a query that converts text into vector embeddings using OpenAI's embedding model.
+You'll run following query and a command that converts text into vector embeddings using selected LLM's embedding model.
 These vectors will allow you to search by meaning, not just keywords.

-We can use `vector enrich-doc`, a Couchbase Shell built-in function that takes the field of a document and send it to OpenAI, gets a Vector back and add it to the doc.
-The new doc is then upserted.
+We use the command `vector enrich-doc <field-name>`, a Couchbase Shell built-in function that takes the field of the document and send it to LLM, gets Vector Embeddings back from LLM' embedding model and adds it to the documents as a new field by postfixing the field name with 'Vector' (i.e. `<field-name>Vector`).
+The new docs are then upserted (updated if doc is existing, inserted if doc is not existing).

 ```nushell
 query "SELECT meta().id, * FROM `chat_data`.`workshop`.`knowledge_base`"  | vector enrich-doc text | doc upsert